mmandapa/vendra-oa/README.md

 - Create format-specific templates for common supplier quote layouts
 - Implement template matching to automatically detect quote format
 - Build a template library that can be easily extended for new suppliers

-**Advanced OCR Improvements**:
-- Implement table structure detection for complex layouts
-- Use computer vision to identify and extract data from images
-- Add support for handwritten text recognition

 **Validation and Quality Assurance**:
 - Add business logic validation (e.g., total should equal sum of line items)